-- When you check in for your phone or video visit, a staff member will confirm that you are in the state.
+- When you check in for your video visit, a staff member will confirm that you are in the state.
 If you are out of state, your appointment will be rescheduled for another time when you will be in-state.

 - At the start of your appointment, your provider will confirm if you are in-state.
 If you are not, the provider will offer you other resources and cancel your appointment.